ryanmcnally93/footballProject/README.md

 ### Unfixed Bugs

 1. Mouse clicks are not very sensitive.
 I have to click several times if using the mouse in order to trigger a method.
+2. Back button needs to travel when going through matchframes
+3. Viewing future fixtures shouldn’t have speedometer
+   a.
+Shouldn’t have timer, attendance
+   b.
+Should have vs in title and THAT days matches in all matches page
+   c.
+Only really need the All Matches Page?!
+   d.
+So no next and prev buttons!
+4. Viewing past, played fixtures should populate the pages with information
+   a.
+Again no timer
+   b.
+That days all matches
+   c.
+No league page
+   d.
+No watch match page
+5. MatchRatings adding to stats, not restarting them
+6. When coming off tactics page, there is no resume button
+   a.
+Sometimes the speedometer goes missing too
+7. Clicking button on ratings page stacks elements
+8. MatchRatings needs to update with new positions
+   a.
+Table missing on main menu page (Refactor may fix this)

 ### Responsive Design